mycomosi/chromeonly-element/README.md

 ##Description

 The idea was to test the very basic ways to interact with a web component by passing
 - static information
 - callback functions

-To do so I create a web component composed of two buttons and a text zone (see below).
+To do so I created a web component composed of two buttons and a text zone (see below).
 From the host html page I can then pass the following information.

 ```html
 <body>